 What should I bring to my vaccination appointment?

 Some vaccination sites ask for proof of identity or eligibility.
 Officials recommend that you bring a driver’s license or other state-issued ID that shows your name, age and state residency information, and your health insurance card, if you have one.
 You will not be charged, but the vaccine provider may bill your insurer a fee for administering the vaccine.

 If you are prioritized because of an underlying medical condition or based on your work, you may need a note from your doctor, a pay stub or badge, or some other form of proof.
 The U.S. Centers for Disease Control and Prevention (CDC) says to wear a mask at your appointment.

-How will residents of nursing homes and other long-term care facilities get vaccinated?
+How are residents of nursing homes and other long-term care residents getting vaccinated?

 Do I have to pay for the vaccination?

 You should not have any out-of-pocket costs for getting the vaccine.
 AARP fought to make sure the federal government is covering the cost of the vaccine itself.
 Providers can recoup a fee for administering the shot, but not from consumers.
 They would be reimbursed by the patient’s insurance company or the government (in the case of Medicare and Medicaid beneficiaries and the uninsured, for example).

 Scammers are purporting to offer COVID vaccines and treatments and trying to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.